sbiermanlytle/iioEngine/README.md

 Twitter: @iioinc

 ## loading iio.js
-To use the library, load an iio.js build file from a local folder or the iio.js URL:
+To use the library, load the iio.js build file from a local folder or the iio.js URL:

-    <script type="text/javascript" src="http://iio.js.org/iio.min.js"></script>
+    <script type="text/javascript" src="http://iio.js.org/iio.js"></script>

-iio_debug.js has a debugging version with extra features:
+iio.js has a debugging version with extra features:

-    <script type="text/javascript" src="http://iio.js.org/iio_debug.js"></script>
+    <script type="text/javascript" src="http://iio.js.org/iio.debug.js"></script>

 ## building Source Files (optional)
 If you would like to edit iio.js source code files, use Grunt to re-build.
 Grunt depends on nodejs and npm.